 If the difference is not 0.00, check the following:

-- Matched transactions – Check the transactions matched are the same dates and value as those on your bank statement and you haven’t included extra transactions or missed any.
+- Matched transactions – Check the transactions matched have the same dates and value as those on your bank statement and you haven’t included extra transactions or missed any.

 - Bank interest or charges – Check you’ve entered these correctly.
-If you’ve entered interest or charges in error, you can delete bank charges and interest charged from Expenses > Other Expenses.
+If you’ve made a mistake, you can delete bank charges and interest charged from Expenses > Other Expenses.
 You can delete interest earned from Sales > Other Income.

 - Previous balance – This should agree with the opening balance on the bank statement.
 If it doesn’t, it could be because you previously reconciled a transaction then amended or deleted it or a transaction has already been reconciled.
 To check which transactions have previously been reconciled, go to Banking > click the bank account > enter the dates of your last bank statement > check the transactions with a tick in the Reconciled column match those on your statement.
 If a transaction has been amended or deleted, you should correct this before continuing.
 If a transaction has already been reconciled, you can’t delete this.
 Instead, you can delete the transaction and re-enter it.